Governor of Alabama: Term and qualifications

+From 1819 to 1875, the governor was elected to a two-year term and could be re-elected once.
+From 1875 to 1901, after the end of the Reconstruction era, the governor was elected to a two-year term, but could be re-elected any number of times.
+From 1901 to 1968, the governor was elected to a four-year term, but could not be re-elected, except non-consecutively.
+In 1968, the constitution was amended to allow the governor and other statewide elected executive officials to serve 2 consecutive 4-year terms for a total of 8 years, but are eligible to run again after a period of 4 years or more out of office has actually elapsed.

 Gubernatorial elections take place alongside elections for the offices of lieutenant governor, attorney general, state auditor, secretary of state, state treasurer, and the commissioner of agriculture and industries.
-These elections occur during the midterm elections (ie. years with no presidential election).
+These elections including the elections for governor and lieutenant governor only occur once every 4 years during the midterm elections (ie. years with no nationwide federal presidential election).

 Gubernatorial powers

 Section 113 of the Alabama Constitution describes the office of governor as follows:

 The supreme executive power of the state shall be vested in a chief magistrate, who shall be styled "The Governor of the State of Alabama".

 The governor has a variety of powers ranging from executive to legislative in nature.
-The governor signs or vetos bills passed by the Legislature, and ensures the proper execution of laws.
+The governor signs or vetoes bills passed by the Legislature, and ensures the proper execution of laws.
 The governor appoints a variety of state officers, including members of their Cabinet and at least one member of over 450 boards or commissions.
 The governor also chairs several of those boards or commissions.
 The governor is the commander-in-chief of the Alabama militia and has oversight of the state's finances.
 Finally, the governor has a variety of special powers including calling special sessions of the Legislature, filling vacancies in elected and local offices, and the power to grant clemency.